angelanavarrog/Michelin-Star-Restaurants-debunking-myths/README.md

 Some of these myths have been altered because of covid-driven changes.

-In this project is going to be proved the veracity or the untruth of other myths that we have probably .
+In this project is going to be proved the veracity or the untruth of other myths.

 ## Objective